 The air/oil receiver tank is designed to be mounted ONLY horizontally.
-The vessel is approximately 6 inches in diameter and 25 inches in length.
-The tank is provided with two brackets bolted to the receiver tank for mounting the tank to the frame rail.
+The vessel is approximately 12 inches in diameter and 25 inches in length.
+The tank is provided with two "saddle mount" straps and two additional brackets mounted to the straps for mounting the receiver tank to the frame rail.
 The tank is typically mounted outside of the truck's frame rail, or under one of the steps on larger trucks.
 The tank may also be mounted in between the frame rails behind the rear axle.
 However, if the tank is mounted in between the frame rails, the installer must provide additional brackets for this application.